ShaunHoward/debug/README.md

 whether the input given was bad input (Error).
 Things like doubles are checked in the Error class.
 Things like order of numbering and places are checked in the SyntaxChecker class.

+New code is in "new" folder.
+Patch is in repo.

 Defects found include incorrect processing of:
 One word numbers
 Two word numbers